 The Associate in Science in Early Childhood Education for Transfer (AS-T) is intended for students who plan to transfer and complete a bachelor's degree in Child Development, Child and Adolescent Development, Child, Human Development, Education, or a “similar” major at a CSU campus.
-Students completing this AS-T degree are guaranteed admission to the CSU system, but not necessarily to a particular CSU campus or major of their choice.
-For a current list of what majors (and what options or areas of emphasis within that major) have been designed as “similar” to this degree at each CSU campus, please refer to adegreewithaguarantee.com and seek guidance from a Moorpark College counselor.
-Students completing this degree are guaranteed admission to the CSU system but not necessarily to a particular campus or major of choice.
+Each CSU campus determines which of the degrees it offers are “similar” and can be completed with the preparation included in the AA-T in Theater Arts within 60 units once a student transfers, so which majors are “similar” varies from CSU to CSU.
+For a current list of what majors (and what options or areas of emphasis within that major) have been designated as “similar” to this degree at each CSU campus, please refer to the CSU’s Associate Degree for Transfer Major and Campus Search website and seek guidance from a Moorpark College counselor.
+Students completing this degree are guaranteed admission to the CSU system, but not to a particular campus or major.

-- Complete of 60 semester or 90 quarter units that are eligible for transfer to the California State University, including both of the following:
+- Complete 60 semester or 90 quarter units that are eligible for transfer to California State University, including both of the following:

 - The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth (CSU GE-Breadth) requirements

-- A minimum of 24.5 semester units in Early Childhood Education major as listed in the Moorpark College catalog.
+- The required coursework in the Early Childhood Education major as listed in the Moorpark College catalog.

 - Obtain a grade of “C” or better or “P” in all courses required in the major.
 Even though a “pass-no-pass” is allowed (Title 5 §55063), it is highly recommended that students complete their major courses with a letter grade (A, B, or C).

 - Complete requirements in residency.
-For students in the Ventura County Community College District, a minimum of 12 units must be completed in residency at the college granting the degree.
+For students in the Ventura County Community College District, a minimum of 12 units must be completed in residence at the college granting the degree.

 |CD M02||Human Development: Infancy through Adolescence||3|